 - Apply the solution with a sponge or a soft brush.

 - Let the solution stand on the fabric for 10 minutes and

-Kemp Sails offer a winter service for which will include a laundry service, and restitching, general tears or panel repairs etc.
+Kemp Sails offer a winter service which includes a laundry service plus any required restitching, general tears, panel repairs etc.

-WARNING: Our Shade Sails are not designed to withstand extreme weather conditions as these can damage your fixings or whatever these are anchored to causing untold damage.
+WARNING: Our Shade Sails are not designed to withstand extreme weather conditions which could potentially cause untold damage your fixings or the support (post or wall for example).
 We recommend you remove your Shade Sail temporarily whenever adverse weather conditions are forecast.

-WARNING: Keep away from fire/ open flames.
-The fabrics are not self extinguishing and can ignite/ or smoulder if hot embers land, so we advise that they are placed well away from barbeques, bonfires fire pits and the like.
+WARNING: Keep away from fire/ open flames; note that this includes FR fabrics too The fabrics can ignite/ or smoulder if hot embers land, so we advise that they are placed well away from barbeques, bonfires fire pits and the like.

 DO NOT use a stiff brush, high pressure water or the washing machine to clean your Shade Sail.
 These will damage individual fibres of the fabric and dramatically shorten usable lifespan.

 DO NOT use harsh chemicals, containing acids or alkalis, agricultural chemicals or pesticides, or substances that contain bleach, sulphur, metal salts, metal oxides.
-These chemicals can react unfavourably or destroy your shade sail’s UV stabilizers.
+These chemicals can react unfavourably and may destroy your shade sail’s UV stabilizers.